-PHSC 420 Public Health 3 This course will prepare students to

-Strategic apply knowledge of public healthcare

-Planning organizations, health determinants,

-public health systems and policy for

-public health strategic planning.
-They

-will use public health data analytics,

-utilization metrics, and demographic

-data to create a strategic plan for

-addressing a current public health

-problem.

-PHSC 406 Public Health 3 This course will prepare students to

-Research critically evaluate research evidence

-and methodologies used in public

-health policy making resource

-allocation and delivery systems

-Students will be prepared to englyze

-Students will be prepared to analyze

-and design practical research

-methodologies to evaluate

-contemporary public health issues and

-learn the necessary concepts and skills

-required for research design,

-implementation, data analysis,

-statistical testing, and results

-reporting.

-Data Science and Analytics, Information Technology a nd Systems: 14 courses and 43 credit

-hours U V 80 v

-MATH 155 or Statistics 3 This course is an introduction to basic

-PSYC 204 descriptive and inferential statistics as

-they are utilized in psychology and

-education.

-PHIT 285 Introduction to 3 This course is an introduction to the

-Public Health U application of informatics and

-Informatics and technology in public health.
-It

-Technology provides an overview of specialized

-reennology public health applications such as bio

-surveillance registries and

-survemance, registries, and

-epidemiological databases and covers

-the use of clinical data sources to

-- improve public health outcomes.

-PHIT 320 Public Health 3 This course will explore the use of

-Predictive predictive analytics to find patterns in

-Analytics public health data which will identify

-risks and opportunities.
+PHSC 420 Public Health Strategic Planning 3 This course will prepare students to apply knowledge of public healthcare organizations, health determinants, public health systems and policy for public health strategic planning.
+They will use public health data analytics, utilization metrics, and demographic data to create a strategic plan for addressing a current public health problem.
+Public Health Research Analytics, Informati on Technology and S This course will prepare students to critically evaluate research evidence and methodologies used in public health policy making, resource allocation and delivery systems.
+Students will be prepared to analyze and design practical research methodologies to evaluate contemporary public health issues and learn the necessary concepts and skills required for research design, implementation, data analysis, statistical testing, and results reporting.
+Systems: 14 courses and 43 credit MATH 155 or PSYC 204 Statistics 3 This course is an introduction to basic descriptive and inferential statistics as they are utilized in psychology and education.
+PHIT 285 Introduction to Public Health Informatics and Technology 3 This course is an introduction to the application of informatics and technology in public health.
+It provides an overview of specialized public health applications such as biosurveillance, registries, and epidemiological databases and covers the use of clinical data sources to improve public health outcomes.
+PHIT 320 Public Health Predictive Analytics 3 This course will explore the use of predictive analytics to find patterns in public health data which will identify risks and opportunities.